Welcome to today's edition of the Rush 24-7 podcast.

 And make, in fact, make registering to vote a requirement to get into the homeless shelter.

-The Democrats are losing touch.
+And Democrats are losing touch.

 They used to be smarter than this.

-That's exactly the homeless are their voters.
+The homeless are their voters.

-Soup line America.
+Soup Line America.

-So yes morning on the Fox News Channel, uh America's newsroom, we have a portion of a report by Alicia Acunya about Denver's plans for the homeless during the upcoming convention, and it co hosts is Megan Kelly, says there are rumors that the city may be trying to hide the homeless during this convention.
+So this morning on the Fox News channel, America's newsroom, we have a portion of a report by Alicia Acunya about Denver's plans for the homeless during the upcoming convention.

 Is that a confirmed fact?